 The Division of Federal Employees' Compensation adjudicates new claims for benefits and manages ongoing cases; pays medical expenses and compensation benefits to injured workers and survivors; and helps injured employees return to work when they are medically able to do so.

-In FY 2012, 115,697 new cases were created.
-The program provided $3.025 billion in benefits to approximately 242,000 workers and survivors for work-related injuries or illnesses.
-Of these benefit payments, over $1.956 billion was for wage-loss compensation, $929 million for medical and rehabilitation services, and $140 million for death benefit payments to surviving dependents.
+In FY 2018, over 106,000 new cases were created.
+During the 2018 chargeback year, the program provided over $3 billion in benefits to more than 213,000 workers and survivors for work-related injuries or illnesses.
+Of these benefit payments, over $2 billion was for compensation and death benefit payments to surviving dependents, and over $900 million was for medical and rehabilitation services.
+This includes benefits paid under the FECA and WHCA.

 Where Benefits are Paid

 Our program administers the FECA through 12 district offices and its National headquarters located in Washington, D.C.
 The 12 district offices and the areas covered by each district office are reflected in the following map.

 Prompt Adjudication.
 If you are an injured worker, you can expect timely adjudication of your compensation claim:

 - For traumatic injuries, this means a decision within 45 days of receipt in all but the most complex cases.

 - For simple occupational illness cases, a decision will be issued within 90 days of receipt.

 - For most occupational illness cases, which require more extensive evidentiary development, a decision should be forthcoming within six months of receipt.